 Masters fees are set on a course-by-course basis with fees information available on individual course pages.
-Search our Coursefinder to find the fees for your course.
+Visit Course Search to find the fees for your course.

 Postgraduate fees are not regulated by the UK government so decisions on UK undergraduate fees do not apply to postgraduate fees.
 Our postgraduate fees are set independently and reviewed on an annual basis.

-If you are a postgraduate Masters applicant to Leeds who needs a Tier 4 visa to study in the UK the University requires you to pay a tuition fee deposit.
+If you are a Masters applicant to Leeds who needs a Student visa to study in the UK, you will need to pay a tuition fee deposit.

 If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.